Show Your Pup Some Love

 Sustainable Gardening Classes

-You’re invited to attend our educational gardening classes on the first Tuesday of every month!
+You’re invited to attend our educational gardening classes!
 Classes are based on the American Community Garden Association’s series Environmental Education in the Community Garden, supplemented by the knowledge of local experts and resources.
 They cover a variety of topics, from gardening basics for the newest gardeners to organic pest control for those veteran green thumbs.
 Drop by one class or attend them all — just make sure you register beforehand!